Marine Oussedik: Artist's impression

 " True happiness is having one's passion for a profession ".

-Marine Oussedik believes that her pictorial art can't be separated from her equestrian art, that being an artist relies on a daily routine necessary to train one's hand whatever the gifts you are born with.
+Oussedik believes that her pictorial art can't be separated from her equestrian art, that being an artist relies on a daily routine necessary to train one's hand whatever the gifts you are born with.
 That's why she is drawing daily, otherwise she feels " bored and missing something ".
 She thinks that work and passion are inseparable as symbolized by Stendhal's quote on her desk.
 Her artistic style has matured towards volume.
 In the early part of her career, her works appeared as silhouettes of horses which, as time passes by, become three-dimensional and full-bodied.
-Marine Oussedik started sculpting in 1996 a logical step in her artistic career.
+Oussedik started sculpting in 1996 a logical step in her artistic career.
 What she learned from sculpting she used while drawing.
 Her studio in Picardy brings her the peace of mind and the light she needs to create.

-Although she owns several horses who might be used as models (she can see her two horses from her working table), she would rather talk of " equestrian impregnation ".
+Although she owns several horses who might be used as models (she can see her two horses from her working table), she would rather talk of "equestrian impregnation".
 She draws from memory – as she lives with horses she can observe their attitudes and expressions – and uses her equestrian knowledge.
 She thinks that horses are not easy animals to depict.
 The slightest alteration of proportion and all the drawing goes wrong.
 She thinks that, would she use a photography, her drawing would lack life and movement.
 That's why she chooses to forget the model to be free and develop her own style.
 She only uses photographs when she has to depict historical elements, for example.
-Living with horses is the right approach : thus she can capture the shape of the animal she then reproduces.
+Living with horses is the right approach: thus she can capture the shape of the animal she then reproduces.

-Marine Oussedik has illustrated a great variety of subjects from the equestrian world : Arabian horses, Iberian ones, hunting, life in the stables, coaches, polo, side-saddle riding, bull fighting, horse racing.
-However Arabian horses remain her favorites.
-She sees them as the " jewel in the box ", enhanced by the rich settings they are often associated with such as stable rugs, colored saddlecloths and harness, the desert atmosphere as well as their companions sloughis and falcons.
+Oussedik has illustrated a great variety of subjects from the equestrian world: Arabian horses, Iberian ones, hunting, life in the stables, coaches, polo, side-saddle riding, bull fighting, horse racing.
+Arabian horses are the primary focus of her work, often described as a central aesthetic element.
+She portrays these horses alongside traditional accoutrements, including stable rugs, ornate saddlecloths, and harnesses, as well as within desert environments featuring associated animals such as sloughis and falcons.
 She also likes the power and expressiveness Iberian horses radiate.
 They started playing a bigger part in her work in 1995 when she met them at the Living Museum of the Horse.
-She made illustrations of Jerez Royal Riding School, Spanish carriages " a la calasera " and bull fighting for the exhibition " Horses from the South " at La Cymaise gallery late 2002.
+She made illustrations of Jerez Royal Riding School, Spanish carriages "a la calasera" and bull fighting for the exhibition "Horses from the South" at La Cymaise gallery late 2002.